- How to Do a Keyword Search

 Q. Where do I add information regarding education and experience?

-A. Each Study Team member must enter and maintain their own education, experience, and phone numbers under My Profile on RARC’s website (not via the ARROW website).
-They can also add a preferred phone number.
+A. Each Study Team member must enter and maintain their own education, experience, and phone numbers (including a "preferred" phone number) under My Profile on RARC’s website - NOT through ARROW.

 To enter and change education, experience, and phone numbers: